AUTO ACCIDENT IN RENTAL CAR – INJURY ATTORNEYS MINNESOTA

 (j) The plan of reparation security covering the owner of a rented motor vehicle is excess of any residual liability coverage insuring an operator of a rented motor vehicle.

-MN CAR ACCIDENT LAWYERS WHEN YOU HAVE BE INJURED IN RENTAL CAR
+MN CAR ACCIDENT LAWYERS WHEN YOU HAVE BEEN INJURED IN RENTAL CAR

-If you are injured in a car accident while driving a rental car or as a passenger in a rental car, please call our MN attorneys to discuss your case.
+If you are injured in a car accident while driving a rental car or as a passenger in a rental car, call our MN attorneys to discuss your case.
 Pam Rochlin and David Rochlin are Minnesota personal injury lawyers with more than 25 years’ experience representing hundreds of car accident injury victims throughout the state.
 A car accident injury attorney will discuss your rental vehicle crash case with you and explain your rights.
 Our injury attorneys will meet with you at our office or your home.
 If you are injured in a rental car accident, a lawyer will meet with you to discuss your case at our offices in Minneapolis MN, St. Louis Park, Woodbury, and Edina.
 Our car accident injury lawyers also frequently meet with people at their homes to discuss their rented car accident cases in St. Paul MN, Chanhassen, Chaska, Eden Prairie, Maple Grove, Rogers, Anoka MN, Brooklyn Park, Bloomington, Apple Valley, Roseville, Maplewood, Minneapolis, and other surrounding cities in Minnesota.
 We also meet people at hospitals including HCMC.
 There is no obligation on your part, and we never charge anything unless you receive compensation.